jrosenthalkay/wlcp/code/README.md

 ### How to run the code

-0. `aa_clean_berkeley_temp.R` requires you to set the root.
+0. `00_clean_berkeley_temp.R` requires you to set the root.
    - This file creates country temperature data by averaging pre-processed BEST gridded temp data using GHS population weights.
 This output is an input to the stata processing and estimation steps.
 Its output (`data/int/country_avg_temp_timeseries_ghs_popweight.csv`) is provided as part of the replication package, as this step is computationally costly: it requires handling a large populaiton raster and pre-processed data.
 See the README in the `data/raw` for information on these inputs.

-1. `00_stata_master.do` runs all other data processing and estimation using relative paths.
+1. `01_stata_master.do` runs all other data processing and estimation using relative paths.
 It requires you to set the root folder.
 Edit the `global main` line near the top to point to the root folder where this repository lives.
 All paths are defined relative to `main`.
-2. `compute_suff_stats.jl` uses the output from the data processing and estimation steps to compute our welfare formulas.
+2. `02_compute_suff_stats.jl` uses the output from the data processing and estimation steps to compute our welfare formulas.
 It also requires that you manually set the root folder name.
-3. Finally `results_figures_tables_wrapper.R` creates all maps and bar graphs in the paper, using the sufficient statistics output.
+3. Finally `03_results_figures_tables_wrapper.R` creates all maps and bar graphs in the paper, using the sufficient statistics output.
 This file also requires you manually set the root.

 **Data processing and cleaning files**